 System vault service

-The system_vault service is a crucial component responsible for robust security management within the OpenBP system.
+service is a crucial component responsible for robust security management within the OpenBP system.
 Its primary function is to establish communication with the Hardware Security Module (HSM) through PKCS interfaces.
 It offers a user-friendly API that enables seamless integration with other services.

-By leveraging the capabilities of the HSM and implementing PKCS interfaces, the system_vault service ensures a high level of security for managing critical information within the OpenBP system.
+service ensures a high level of security for managing critical information within the OpenBP system.
 Its user-friendly API further facilitates seamless interaction with other services, making it an essential component for secure and efficient operations.

 Seal / Unseal

-Upon system startup, the vault enters a sealed state, which means that communication with the service is not possible.
-To make effective use of the service, the vault needs to be manually unsealed using a password.
+using a password.
 It is crucial to keep this password secure as losing it would render the service inaccessible and result in permanent loss of all stored secrets.

 Warning